gregsgit/diku-ap2025-notes/README.md

 * Read that week's lecture notes and work through exercises; e.g., [week 1](https://github.com/diku-dk/ap-e2025-pub/tree/main/week1)

   * To make sure you are set up with haskell, go to, e.g. `week1/handout` and make sure `cabal test` works (no errors)

+  * The recommended strategy for the exercises is to start editing the starter files in the `handout` folder.
+Note that the final exercise solutions are given in the `solution` folder, but the goal is for you to work out the exercise solutions yourself, with minimal reference to the `solution` folder sources

 * Work on that week's assignment; e.g.,
 [week 1](https://github.com/diku-dk/ap-e2025-pub/tree/main/a1)